 He then turns to Santa, who also replies as his mum did.

 Lots of problems arise on the wait for Christmas Day and Ralphie is involved in all of them.
 The story, setting, and cast all come together to make A Christmas Story a fun holiday classic.

 Ernest Saves Christmas (1988)

 The Ernest movies are a classic for everyone who grew up in the 80s and 90s.
 And this is probably one of Varney’s most popular and memorable.

 In Ernest Saves Christmas, Santa Claus comes to Orlando, Florida, and takes a cab ride driven by a man named Ernest P. Worrell.

 It turns out that Santa is in search of a successor due to his old age and weakening magic.
-Santa decides to pass his job onto a local celebrity by the name of Joe Carruthers, a host to a children’s show.
+Santa decides to pass his job on to a local celebrity by the name of Joe Carruthers, a host of a children’s show.

 Things take a twist when a girl named Harmony Starr later joins them in the cab.
 Santa forgets his magic sack at the cab and gets arrested while trying to meet Joe.

 Ernest and Harmony save him, and they confront Joe, who initially becomes very reluctant about the offer and they have to rush to save Christmas before it’s too late.